Haseeb-lateef/switch_game/README.md

 ## 🎮 Game Overview

-**Pig Dice** is a classic turn-based dice rolling game where players race to reach a winning score first.
+**The Switch Game** is a  turn-based dice rolling game where players race to reach a winning score first.
 It's a game of strategy and luck—know when to hold and when to roll!

 ### How to Play